 }

 This function first checks the authorization header to make sure the request is coming from Sequin.
-Then it processes the payload (which contains the database row that changed) and logs the name from the payload to the console.
+Then it processes the payload and logs the name from the payload to the console.

 2